La-Sian/100-Days-Of-Code-/README.md

 DAY 29

 Today consisited researching about React.
 I have no previous knowledge thus had to look up a large amounf of resources and found videos to be more useful.

+DAY 30

+In more detail, covered more basic areas of React such as Virtual DOM, JSX and Props.
+I have a better understanding I why React is so popular but struggles with passing props.